John von Neumann: Atomic Energy Commission

 In 1955, von Neumann became a commissioner of the Atomic Energy Commission (AEC), which at the time was the highest official position available to scientists in the government.
-He accepted this position and used it to further the production of compact hydrogen bombs suitable for intercontinental ballistic missile (ICBM) delivery.
-He involved himself in correcting the severe shortage of tritium and lithium 6 needed for these compact weapons, and he argued against settling for the intermediate-range missiles that the Army wanted.
-He was adamant that H-bombs delivered into the heart of enemy territory by an ICBM would be the most effective weapon possible, and that the relative inaccuracy of the missile wouldn't be a problem with an H-bomb.
+(While his appointment formally required that he sever all his other consulting contracts, an exemption was made for von Neumann to continue working with several critical military committees after the Air Force and several key senators raised concerns.)
+He used this position to further the production of compact hydrogen bombs suitable for intercontinental ballistic missile (ICBM) delivery.
+He involved himself in correcting the severe shortage of tritium and lithium 6 needed for these weapons, and he argued against settling for the intermediate-range missiles that the Army wanted.
+He was adamant that H-bombs delivered deep into enemy territory by an ICBM would be the most effective weapon possible, and that the relative inaccuracy of the missile would not be a problem with an H-bomb.
 He said the Russians would probably be building a similar weapon system, which turned out to be the case.
-Despite his disagreement with Oppenheimer over the need for a crash program to develop the hydrogen bomb, he testified on the latter's behalf at the 1954 Oppenheimer security hearing, at which he asserted that Oppenheimer was loyal, and praised him for his helpfulness once the program went ahead.
 While Lewis Strauss was away in the second half of 1955 von Neumann took over as acting chairman of the commission.

-In his final years before his death from cancer, von Neumann headed the United States government's top secret ICBM committee, which would sometimes meet in his home.
+In his final years before his death from cancer, von Neumann headed the United States government's top-secret ICBM committee, which would sometimes meet in his home.
 Its purpose was to decide on the feasibility of building an ICBM large enough to carry a thermonuclear weapon.
-Von Neumann had long argued that while the technical obstacles were sizable, they could be overcome in time.
+Von Neumann had long argued that while the technical obstacles were sizable, they could be overcome.
 The SM-65 Atlas passed its first fully functional test in 1959, two years after his death.
 The more advanced Titan rockets were deployed in 1962.
 Both had been proposed in the ICBM committees von Neumann chaired.
 The feasibility of the ICBMs owed as much to improved, smaller warheads that did not have guidance or heat resistance issues as it did to developments in rocketry, and his understanding of the former made his advice invaluable.